Picture Book Pacing

 - Begin calling students up one at a time to make their audio recordings.
 If the class has an additional adult present to help, have them positioned at the opposite end of the room or in a quiet part of the hallway.
 (Each reading will take approximately 5 minutes.)

-- Give each student the self assessment rubric after they have finished recording their read aloud.
+- Display the self-assessment questions on the board and have students record their answers on paper.
 Have them turn it in after it is completed.
+Questions include:

-- Ask students to complete their self-assessment rubrics and turn them in.
+- Ask students to complete their self-assessment questions and turn them in.

 - Students will also be assessed with your rubric.